 This contemporary romance is so much more than just a love story.
-It’s a book that tackles relevant social issues in a thought-provoking way.
+It’s an IR book that tackles relevant social issues in a thought-provoking way.

-In fact, this IR romance tore our heart out and put it back together.
-We were brought to tears plotting, as well as writing.
+In fact, this BWWM romance book tore our heart out and put it back together.
+It brought us to tears plotting, as well as writing.
 You can click here to instantly read Chapter 1 right now.

 “Relevant, emotional, and heartfelt.
 I know I’ll be thinking about this story long after the last page.” – Aleatha Romig, New York Times Bestselling Author.

 2. The King Maker by Kennedy Ryan

 The characters in this book were layered and three-dimensional.
 The story was riveting.
 I laughed, I cried.
 I wanted to slap the main characters LOL.

 I learned so much from this book about Native American culture, and politics, but it was done in an entertaining way.
 This book sheds so much light on important issues.

 So if you like political romances with lots of angst, then this interracial romance book is for you.